Stone-r1/chat-application/README.md

-# Multi-Client TCP Chat Server that supports both IPv4 and IPv6.
+# Multi-Client TCP Chat Server With IPv4 and IPv6 Support.
-This is a multithreaded TCP chat server implemented in C that accepts simultaneous client connections both over IPv4 and IPv6.
-The server receives messages from the clients, and the server responds with an acknowledgment for each message received.
+It's a multithreaded TCP chat server written in C that supports concurrent connections from several clients on both IPv4 and IPv6.
+Client can connect, register with a unique username, and broadcast messages to all other clients.
+The server broadcasts messages with usernames prepended to offer a basic group chat functionality.

-## Key Features
+## Essential Elements
-- Handles up to 20 concurrent client connections. (`MAXUSERS` can be modified manually.)
+- Manages up to 20 client connections at once.
+(You can manually change `MAXUSERS`).
-- Dual-stack support: Accepts not just IPv4 but IPv6 connections.
+- Dual-stack compatibility: Supports both IPv4 and IPv6 connections.
-- Threaded client handling via `pthread`.
-- Thread-safe client management via `pthread_mutex_t`.
+- Broadcasting of messages: All clients can see messages sent by one client.
+- Username system: client must provide a unique username upon connection.
+- Preservation of Input During Incoming Messages: Clients are able to type uninterrupted.
+Other users' messages are displayed without interfering with or replacing the active input line. (done via `<termios.h>`).
+- Using `pthread` to handle threaded clients.
+- The use of `pthread_mutex_t` allows for thread-safe client handling.
-- Eloquent separation of server and client responsibilities.
+- The server and client duties are eloquently separated.

 ## Compliation